-To comply with HUD regulations and efficiently implement the projects and activities, agreements with Habitat for Humanity of Greater Orlando, Inc. and Habitat for Humanity of Seminole County and Greater Apopka, Inc., are being submitted for approval.
-The agreements have been reviewed by the County Attorney's Office as to form.
+The original Agreement between Orange County and Habitat for Humanity of Seminole County and Greater Apopka, Inc. requires a written consent by the County to complete such assignment.
+The Consent has been reviewed by the County Attorney's Office as to form.